hqllab/AutoOrgan/README.md

 Thank you to all the doctors, researchers and developers who participated in the testing and provided feedback.The birth of AutoOrgan could not have been possible without your support and encouragement!

-⚠️ Disclaimer ：<br>This project is for academic research and teaching purposes only and is not intended for any clinical diagnosis or treatment decisions.Please ensure compliance with relevant regulations before use.
+⚠️ Disclaimer ：<br>This project is for academic research and teaching purposes only and is not intended for any clinical diagnosis or treatment decisions.
+Please ensure compliance with relevant regulations before use.